 - What is the meal plan for the Rome Program?

 Students participating in the Rome Program will have a combination meal plan.
 Students will dine together as a group for meals while in Assisi and Siena which are paid for by the College.
-While the students are living in Rome, they will stay in apartment style hotel rooms with a small kitchen.
-Thus, students receive a weekly cooking stipend of 50 Euros so they may shop and cook on their own or with their roommates.
+While the students are living in Rome, they will stay in apartment-style hotel rooms with a small kitchen.
+Thus, students receive a weekly cooking stipend of 50 euro so they may shop and cook on their own or with their roommates.
 This stipend has been included as a part of the tuition and fees.
-Please note, that while the majority of students find the meal stipend sufficient, there may be some students who will have additional incidental meal costs based on their own personal eating habits.
+Please note that while the majority of students find the meal stipend sufficient, there may be some students who will have additional incidental meal costs based on their own personal eating habits.
 As a guide, we can tell you that grocery store food in Italy is comparable or less expensive than grocery store food costs in the U.S. If your student feels that this stipend is not sufficient for them, they will need to supplement the stipend with their own funds and should budget that as a part of their Rome Program expenses.

 - Medications and Rome

-- Students on medications should bring enough medications (in original packaging) to last for the duration of their stay.
-Furthermore, if taking prescription medications, it is highly recommended that students bring a copy of any prescriptions with them in their carry-on bag in case medications are lost, stolen or run out.
+Students on medications should bring enough medications (in original packaging) to last for the duration of their stay.
+Furthermore, if taking prescription medications, it is highly recommended that students bring a copy of any prescriptions with them in their carry-on bag in case medications are lost, stolen, or run out.
 Students must bring enough medication for their entire stay!

 - Medical Care in Rome